When buying a new child car seat, parents want to know they are getting the best advice for their child can car(s) the seat will be used in.

 11) Offer to demonstrate the car seat

 A vital part of buying a car seat is being shown how to install it safely.
-If the shop assistant doesn’t offer you a demo ask for one and then get hands on yourself.
+If the shop assistant doesn’t offer you a demonstration, ask for one and then get hands on yourself.

 If you buy a child seat online or from an 'order-and-collect' store, be certain it fits your child and any vehicle in which it will be used.
 Seek expert advice when fitting.
 Some local authorities offer a free child seat fitting service.